shayonj/pg-osc/README.md

 print the version
 ```

-## Caveats / Limitations
-- A primary key should exists on the table, without it pgosc will error out early.
-  - This is because - currently there is no other way to uniquely identify rows during replay.
-- For a brief moment, towards the end of the process pgosc will acquire a `ACCESS EXCLUSIVE lock` to perform the swap of table name and FK references
-- By design it doesn't kill any other DDLs being performed.
-Its best to not run any DDLs against parent table during the process to avoid any issues.
-- During the nature of duplicating a table, there needs to be enough space on the disk to support the operation.
-- Index, constraints and sequence names will be altered and lose their original naming (can be fixed in future releases).
-- Triggers are not carried over.

 ## How does it work

 - Primary table: A table against which a potential schema change is to be run
 - Shadow table: A copy of an existing primary table
 - Audit table: A table to store any updates/inserts/delete on a primary table

-1. Create an audit table to record changes made to the parent table
+1. Create an audit table to record changes made to the parent table.
-2. Add a trigger on the parent table (for inserts, updates, deletes) to our audit table
+2. Add a trigger on the parent table (for inserts, updates, deletes) to our audit table.
 3. Create new shadow table with all rows from old table.
 4. Run ALTER/migration on the shadow table.
 5. Build indexes on the new table.
-6. Replay all changes accumulated in the audit table against the shadow table
+6. Replay all changes accumulated in the audit table against the shadow table.
-   - Delete rows in audit table as they are replayed
+   - Delete rows in audit table as they are replayed.
 7. Once the delta (reamaining rows) is ~20 rows, acquire an access exclusive lock against the parent table, within a transaction and:
-   - swap table names (shadow table <> parent table)
+   - swap table names (shadow table <> parent table).
-   - update references in other tables (FKs) by dropping and re-creating the FKs with a `NOT VALID`
+   - update references in other tables (FKs) by dropping and re-creating the FKs with a `NOT VALID`.
+8. Runs `ANALYZE` on the new table.
-8. Drop parent (now old) table (OPTIONAL)
+9. Drop parent (now old) table (OPTIONAL).

+### Prominent features
+- It supports when a column is being added, dropped or renamed with no data loss.
+- It acquires minimal locks through out the process (read more below on the caveat).
+- Copies over indexes and Foreign keys.
+- Optionally drop or retain old tables in the end.
+- **TBD**: It supports the ability to reverse the change with no data loss. pgosc makes sure that the data is being replayed in both directions (tables) before and after the swap.
+So in case of any issues, you can always go back to the original table.

+### Caveats / Limitations
+- A primary key should exists on the table, without it pgosc will error out early.
+  - This is because - currently there is no other way to uniquely identify rows during replay.
+- For a brief moment, towards the end of the process pgosc will acquire a `ACCESS EXCLUSIVE lock` to perform the swap of table name and FK references.
+- By design it doesn't kill any other DDLs being performed.
+Its best to not run any DDLs against parent table during the process to avoid any issues.
+- During the nature of duplicating a table, there needs to be enough space on the disk to support the operation.
+- Index, constraints and sequence names will be altered and lose their original naming.
+  - Can be fixed in future releases.
+Feel free to open a feature req.
+- Triggers are not carried over.
+  - Can be fixed in future releases.
+Feel free to open a feature req.
+- Foreign keys are dropped & re-added to referencing tables with a NOT VALID.
+  - This is to ensure that integrity is maintained as before but skip the FK validation to avoid long locks.
 ## Development

 - Install ruby 3.0